bake/solar-theme-hugo/README.md

 update the color scheme by [setting pygmentsStyle](/exampleSite/config.toml#L4).
 The pygments style `solarized-dark`, for example, matches the themes `dark` color scheme, while `solarized-light` matches `light` and `solarized-dark256` works with `gray`.
-Otherwise, the necessary JavaScript can placed inside `static/` and get included by providing a `footer.html` as described above.
+Otherwise, the necessary JavaScript can be placed inside `static/` and get included by providing a `footer.html` as described above.

 ## Installation